P. C. Hodgell

 Patricia "Pat" Christine Hodgell (born March 16, 1951) is an American fantasy writer and former academic.
-Hodgell taught in the English Department at University of Wisconsin–Oshkosh, but retired in 2006 to pursue a full-time writing career.
+Hodgell taught in the English Department at University of Wisconsin–Oshkosh until her retirement in 2006 to pursue a full-time writing career.
 She has won several awards for her works.

 Academic career

 Hodgell holds a master's in English literature and a doctorate in 19th-century English literature, both earned at the University of Minnesota.
 She completed her Ph.D. and subsequent dissertation on Sir Walter Scott's Ivanhoe between the publication of her first two fantasy novels, God Stalk and Dark of the Moon.
 She is a graduate of the Clarion and the Milford Writer's Workshops.
 In academia, Hodgell produced an audio-cassette-based course on science fiction and fantasy for the University of Minnesota.
 She taught for many years in the English Department at University of Wisconsin–Oshkosh, but retired in 2006 to pursue a full-time writing career.
 While at the University of Wisconsin, P. C. Hodgell divided her time between teaching and writing, with a strong emphasis on "anything that stirs the imagination".
 This included attending science fiction conventions, and hobbies such as collecting yarn, knitting, embroidering, and raising cats.